jam-fhi/metix_automation_handout/docs/framework_review.md

 Out side of performance improvements, I think the design is working well.
 The webdriver wrapper methods have been reused in a number of different scnarios and all test results (even the tests that are not fully working yet) are logged and displayed on the requested dashboard.

+## Going Headless

+Turning on headless execution of this test framework reduced the test time from about 130 to 145seconds to around 100 seconds.

+If there is time I will make changes to reuse one open browser window, I expect this will also bring a performance improvement.

 ## Future improvements

 I think the biggest improvement that can be made going into the future would be setting up a docket image with all the required dependencies (version of node, grunt, selenium webdriver) installed by default so that the test framework can be quickly deployed on any machine without a install process to be completed first.